Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Entrance Cost: free

-When to Visit Haneul Park
+Best Time to Visit Haneul Park (Season, Time of Day)

 View of Haneul Park in autumn, Seoul, Korea, showcasing vibrant foliage in shades of red, orange, and green with city skyscrapers in the background and wooden paths winding through the landscape.